dnlbowers/jobs-a-gooden/README.md

     * Jobs blog.
     * Employer ratings.
     * Number of users applied.
-    * Direct email to employer with CV/cover letter attachments.
+    * Direct email to an employer with CV/cover letter attachments.
     * Community mentorship.
-    * Freelance specific jobs board.
+    * Freelance-specific jobs board.

 ## **Structure**
 To help me visualize a typical user journey around the site, I used [draw.io](https://app.diagrams.net/) to help me plan out the various routes a user could take through the site.
 This flow changed slightly throughout development, specifically with the dropping of an API for the jobs data.
 However, in general, it guided the process.